anaayam/NewSmartMirror/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YkLiQdUwaio" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ![Image](ConfigFile.png)
-<figcaption>This is an example of the default configurations for spotify and alarms.
+<a>This is an example of the default configurations for spotify and alarms.
 Since I wrote in the position as "Bottom_left" it'll display in that corner and adjust according to the display size.
-For the alert API, there isn't any options to adjust it because the module doesn't display on the screen but will still be on in the background.</figcaption>
+For the alert API, there isn't any options to adjust it because the module doesn't display on the screen but will still be on in the background.</a>

 # First Milestone
 My first milestone was setting up the raspberry pi.
 To do this, I used an SD card to download the raspbian software from the website and then connect the card to the raspberry pi.
 Then, I downloaded all the basic code for the Magic Mirror from the github website.
 I deleted any features that I didn’t want on the mirror, including the calendar and US holiday modules, from the configuration file.
 Additionally, I added touchscreen and camera capabilities by adding the downloaded code to the modules folder.
 After that, I adjusted the compositions of the icons on the magic mirror through the configuration file by editing the position and then sizing so everything fit.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-aOUHmi5NIQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<div class="a">xx-small</div>